Southeastern Louisiana Lions football: Conference championships

 ‡ Includes victory in 1946 Burley Bowl.

 Playoff appearances

 NCAA Division I-AA/FCS

-Southeastern Louisiana has a 4–5 record in three appearances in the I-AA/FCS playoffs since 1978.
+Southeastern Louisiana has a 4–5 record in five appearances in the I-AA/FCS playoffs since 1978.

 Rivalries

 Nicholls

-Southeastern Louisiana leads the series with Nicholls 17–16 through the 2022 season.
+Southeastern Louisiana leads the series with Nicholls 18–17 through the 2024 season.

 Northwestern State

-Southeastern Louisiana leads the series with Northwestern State 38–29 through the 2022 season.
+Southeastern Louisiana leads the series with Northwestern State 41–29 through the 2025 season.

 Louisiana

 The Cypress Mug is the turned, polished mahogany mug awarded to the winner of the Louisiana–Southeastern football game.
 Louisiana leads the series 21–17–3 with the last game played in 2022.